Anttien/DesignPatterns/DP09_strategy/README.md

 Strategy pattern makes it convenient to change object behaviour dynamically.
 This program compares different sorting algorithm run times by changing the sorting algorithm dynamically via a Strategy design pattern and outputs the results to console.
-The current algorithms are merge sort, selection sort and quick sort.
+The current sorting algorithms are merge sort, selection sort and quick sort.

 An example output: